brahianrosswill/Negative-attention-for-ComfyUI-/README.md

 - Get a negative influence without generating a negative prediction
 - Let the unconditional prediction be unconditional
-- Or doubling down by having the same done for the negative prediction (overblow results are to be expected unless using an anti-burn or low CFG scale)
+- Or doubling down by having the same done for the negative prediction (overblown results are to be expected unless using an anti-burn or low CFG scale)

 A proof of concept.